Sanae6/SmoOnlineServer/README.md

 PersistShines/Moons: Allows the server to remember moon progress across crashes/restarts

 ### Discord
-Note: Token and LogChannel needs to have quotes "" around it
+Note: Token, LogChannel and CommandChannel need to have quotes "" around it
 Token: the token of the bot you want to load into, default: null
 Prefix: the bot prefix to be used, default: $
-LogChannel: logs the server console to that channel, default: null
+CommandChannel: allows discord commands, default: null LogChannel/(AdminChannel): allows discord commands & logs the server console to that channel, default: null
+LogCommands: log all executed commands to log handlers (discord, console), default: false
+FilterOutNonIssueWarnings: filter out the nonsense warnings/errors? default: true